sgmurphy/wordpress-plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.18 =
+= 5.7.19 =

-* Improvements: Performance & security improvements suggested by the Plugin Check (PCP) tool
-* Update: Tested up to WordPress 6.5.2
-* Fix: Unauthorized access vulnerability [Thanks to Wordfence team]
+* Improvements: Added option to navigate to the linked campaign from the report page

 == Changelog ==

+**5.7.19 (24.04.2024)**

+* Improvements: Added option to navigate to the linked campaign from the report page

 **5.7.18 (17.04.2024)**